Amud Stream Nature Reserve in Northern Israel offers stunning nature hikes with a lot of vegetation, lovely ponds, and history. Let’s begin exploring!

 Origin of the Name

 Amud refers to an inanimate standing object.
 For example, a lamppost or a pillar.
-In this case, it relates to the natural stone pillar that is located near Kibbutz Hukok.
+In this case, it relates to the natural stone pillar located near Kibbutz Hukok.
 Hence, this river is called after that rock.

 Campsite